rimmderes/EventsCalenderProject/README.md

 ### ***1. Project Timeline*** 💡

-- Friday 09/12/2022 - Met with team to discuss ideas and started UML and ERD diagrams.
+- Friday 09/12/2022 - Met with the team to discuss ideas and started UML and ERD diagrams.
 - Monday 12/12/2022 - Completed our set MVP using IntelliJ and Git.
 - Tuesday 13/12/2022 - Began to complete extension tasks, getting event by id and date.
 Also debugging.
 - Wednesday 14/12/2022 - Completed functions for the days until the event and setting a capacity.